 - 6. Pipet the correct volume of cell suspension into each well of an equilibrated, poly-L-lysinecoated culture plate containing complete medium.
 Replace the lid of the culture plate and gently rock the plate to distribute the cells evenly. - 7.
 Return the culture plate to the incubator. - 8.
 For best results, do not disturb the culture for at least 16 hours after the culture has been initiated.
-Change the culture medium after 48 hours to remove residual DMSO and unattached cells.
+Change the culture medium in 24 hrs to remove residual DMSO and unattached cells.
+Once microglia attach, the culture is ready for experiment.

-Note: Cells may take a few days to attach and spread.
+Note: Cells might take a few days to attach and spread.

-9. Use cells promptly for experiments once cells attach and spread.
+9. Once cells are attached use promptly for experiments.